didriksn/probabilitycalc/README.md

 # Complementary probability calculator
-Takes in a percentage and numbver of attempts to calculate what the probability of that event happening
+Takes in a percentage and number of attempts to calculate what the probability of that event happening

 ## Example
 ```